Jalen McDaniels

-Jalen Marquis McDaniels (born January 31, 1998) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+Jalen Marquis McDaniels (born January 31, 1998) is an American professional basketball player who is a free agent.
 He played college basketball for the San Diego State Aztecs.
+He is the older brother of basketball player Jaden McDaniels.

 High school career

-A native of Federal Way, Washington, McDaniels attended Federal Way High School, where he also played football.
+Born in Seattle, Washington but a native of Federal Way, Washington, McDaniels attended Federal Way High School, where he also played football.
 McDaniels was the ranked as the 98th best prospect in the class of 2016 heading into his senior season at Federal Way High School.
 He was named an Associated Press Washington state Class 4A first-team selection after averaging 19 points, 10 rebounds and four blocked shots in his senior season.
 Federal Way finished the season undefeated with a record of 29-0 and won the Class 4A state championship.

 College career

-McDaniels red-shirted the 2016-2017 season.
+McDaniels red-shirted the 2016–2017 season.
 On February 19, 2018, he was named the Mountain West player of the week.
 In his freshman season he averaged 10.5 points in 24.7 minutes per game, starting 21 out of 33 games.
 In March 2018, McDaniels submitted paperwork for early entry into the 2018 NBA draft but had yet to hire an agent.
 In May, he worked out for the Cleveland Cavaliers.
 On May 30, McDaniels officially withdrew his name from the NBA draft and returned to SDSU less than 90 minutes before the deadline.

 As a sophomore, McDaniels averaged 15.9 points per game and led the team in rebounding with 8.3 rebounds per game.
-In March 2019, he declared for the 2019 NBA Draft.
+In March 2019, he declared for the 2019 NBA draft.
 McDaniels was one of 66 players invited to the NBA Draft Combine.